 Let babies and children feed themselves finger foods as this helps to promote fine motor skills like grasping and hand-eye coordination (just be aware of choking hazards).
-For more ideas, try our fine motor activities for babies and toddlers Pinterest board.

 If you're new to working in early years you may not be familiar with all of these terms so here's a handy guide:

 - Cruising - when a child walks or moves along using furniture for support.